atbcb/usab-uswds/_pvag/preamble.md

 Comments on earlier drafts of the guidelines recommended that assistive listening systems be provided in rooms and spaces that do not have audio amplification systems.
 Portable assistive listening systems can be used in rooms and spaces that do not have audio amplification systems.
 The proposed guidelines do not address portable equipment.
 However, portable assistive listening systems may be used to meet the requirements in the DOJ and DOT regulations on use of auxiliary aids and services to ensure effective communication.
 See 28 CFR 35.160 and 36.303, and 49 CFR 39.51 and 39.89.

 The section does not specify the type of assistive listening system to be provided.
 Comments on earlier drafts of the guidelines noted the benefits of induction loop systems over FM and infrared systems.
-Individuals who wear hearing aids equipped with telecoils do not need a separate receiver with an induction loop system.[20](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#endnote20)  Where induction loop systems are provided, individuals who do not use hearing aids and individuals who use hearing aids not equipped with telecoils would need a receiver.
+Individuals who wear hearing aids equipped with telecoils do not need a separate receiver with an induction loop system.<a href="#endnote20" aria-label="end note 20" aria-describedby="endnote20"><sup id="footnote20">[20]</sup></a>  Where induction loop systems are provided, individuals who do not use hearing aids and individuals who use hearing aids not equipped with telecoils would need a receiver.
 A receiver is also needed with FM and infrared systems.

 The section would require a minimum number of receivers to be provided for assistive listening systems in accordance with Table V219.3.
 The table would reduce the number of receivers as the total seating capacity of the assembly areas and transportation seating areas on the passenger vessel increases.
 For example, the table would require assembly areas and transportation seating areas with:

 - 500 seats to provide a minimum of 20 receivers (4%);
 - 1,000 seats to provide a minimum of 36 receivers (3.6%); and
 - 2,000 seats to provide a minimum of 55 receivers (2.75%).

 A proposed exception would permit the number of receivers to be based on the maximum number of passengers that the passenger vessel is permitted to carry.

 At least 25 percent, but no fewer than two, of the receivers would be required to be hearing aid compatible (e.g., neck loops that interface with telecoils in hearing aids).
 Because induction loop systems are compatible with hearing aids equipped with telecoils, a proposed exception would reduce the minimum number of receivers by the number that would be required to be hearing aid compatible where induction loop systems are provided.
 For example, an assembly area with 500 seats would be required to provide a minimum of 20 receivers, and at least 5 of these receivers would be required to be hearing aid compatible.
 If an induction loop system is provided, the proposed exception would require a minimum of 15, instead of 20, receivers since the induction loop system is compatible with hearing aids equipped with telecoils.

 There are several national surveys that measure hearing loss.
 The surveys vary in question wording and what they measure.
 Consequently, the data vary.
 The Survey of Income and Program Participation (SIPP) sponsored by the U.S. Census Bureau asks questions about hearing aid use; difficulty hearing a normal conversation (even with a hearing aid); and deafness (unable to hear).
-The SIPP data show among persons aged 15 and older 7.6 million (3.1%) had difficulty hearing a normal conversation, including 5.6 million (2.3%) used a hearing aid and 1.1 million (0.5%) were deaf.[21](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#endnote21)  The National Health and Nutritional Examination Surveys (NHANES) sponsored by National Center for Health Statistics asks questions about hearing trouble (no trouble, a little, a lot, deaf) and includes audiometric testing of participants.
-The NHANES data show among persons aged 12 and older 30 million (12.7%) had bilateral hearing loss and the number increases to 48.1 million (20.3%) when unilateral hearing loss is included.[22](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#endnote22)
+The SIPP data show among persons aged 15 and older 7.6 million (3.1%) had difficulty hearing a normal conversation, including 5.6 million (2.3%) used a hearing aid and 1.1 million (0.5%) were deaf.<a href="#endnote21" aria-label="end note 21" aria-describedby="endnote21"><sup id="footnote21">[21]</sup></a>  The National Health and Nutritional Examination Surveys (NHANES) sponsored by National Center for Health Statistics asks questions about hearing trouble (no trouble, a little, a lot, deaf) and includes audiometric testing of participants.
+The NHANES data show among persons aged 12 and older 30 million (12.7%) had bilateral hearing loss and the number increases to 48.1 million (20.3%) when unilateral hearing loss is included.<a href="#endnote22" aria-label="end note 22" aria-describedby="endnote22"><sup id="footnote22">[22]</sup></a>

 Where an audio amplification system is provided in public areas to communicate emergency information to passengers, such as passenger safety briefings and instructions on evacuation procedures, the section would require an assistive listening system to be provided.
 The Passenger Vessel Emergency Alarms Advisory Committee recommended this proposed provision.
 We tested a portable FM system on a four passenger deck steel ferry that was 310 feet long, and found that all interior and exterior passenger spaces on the vessel received the FM signal.
 Where passengers are assigned to go to specific muster stations in an emergency when the general emergency alarm is activated, an assistive listening system would not be required.